Winter Hiking in Austria

 Winter hiking through snow-covered landscapes shows the cold season from its quiet side.
 Here are the most beautiful winter trails.

 The snow glistening in the winter sun swallows the noise and roar, creating silence.
-Trudging through the deep snow-covered landscape, through the Austrian national parks or idyllic winter villages, you will suddenly notice all the sounds more intensely in the winter silence: the crunch of your footsteps, your breath, the gurgling of a frozen stream.
+Walking through the deep snow-covered landscape, through the Austrian national parks or idyllic winter villages, you will suddenly notice all the sounds more intensely: The crunch of your footsteps, your breath, the gurgling of a frozen stream.
 The snow and the silence allow us to find ourselves again.

 There are hundreds of well-prepared winter hiking paths in Austria: From the Bregenz Forest, over sunny high plateaus up in the mountains, to winter hiking trails through the Hohe Tauern National Park.

-For those who want to experience winter off the slopes, Vorarlberg offers a true haven for winter walks.
+For those wanting to experience winter away from the slopes, Vorarlberg offers a true haven for winter walks.
 The well-marked paths, ranging from easy to challenging, wind through remote villages and pristine winter scenery.
-Specially designed trails with places to stop and warm up are available in all regions.
+Specially designed trails with places to stop and warm up can be found in all regions.

-On the mountain trail, during culinary hikes and with animals
+On the mountain trail, during culinary hikes and together with animals.

 Winter walks provide plenty of time to pause and take in the simple pleasures: The fir branches holding fresh powder like a white blanket, the farmhouses dusted with snow, and the smell of snow in the forest.
 These sensory experiences invigorate both body and mind.
 Winter walks in Tirol offer a variety of experiences across many regions.